-Sometimes there is a yearly agreement of seasonal stay in a vacation home during the summer or winter or school break, another form of income.
+Sometimes there is a yearly agreement for a seasonal stay in a vacation home during the summer or winter or school break, another form of income.

 There is an exit strategy that removes the residential investor from the real estate deal.

-Buy, hold, rent is a long-term strategy of buying a property then executing minimal improvements that are acceptable for a person to rent out.
+Buy, hold, and rent is a long-term strategy of buying a property and then executing minimal improvements that are acceptable for a person to rent out.

 The rent should be higher than the mortgage to enjoy a steady cash flow and gain equity leverage.
 You may have put a downpayment of 20% but, you receive a 100% rate appreciation.

 Flipping involves buying a distressed or undervalued property in an area.
 Rehab improvements to increase the property value are done to enhance its key features, then selling it for a good profit.

 Rent-to-own or a lease option involves purchasing the property and renting it to someone else for a certain period.
 There is an option to make payments directly to the property owner.

 Commercial properties include office buildings and skyscrapers leased to companies and small business owners.

 The company’s length of use and its employees will fall under a rental or lease agreement under the multi-year lease.